 In New Jersey, arson investigations frequently raise the specter of insurance fraud, and often involve the Office of the Insurance Fraud Prosecutor.
 Thus, in New Jersey, charges for arson are frequently accompanied by charges for insurance fraud.

 Arson is a very serious crime, particularly in New Jersey.
 If you have been charged, or are being investigated, do not make any statements to any representative of law enforcement.
-Instead, contact the arson defense firm of James S. Friedman LLC - the firm with the experience and resources to defend arson charges successfully.
+Instead, contact us - we have the experience and resources to defend arson charges successfully.